PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 11:39:52
+Last updated: 2024-04-09 11:40:25
-Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell
+Random Quote: I have worked at the downfall of Tywin Lannister since the day they told me of Elia and her children.  -  Doran Martell